quiltdata/t4/docs/Technical Reference.md

-This page provides a technical reference on certain advanced configuration options in T4.

 ## Deploy a private Quilt instance on AWS

-The following instructions use AWS CloudFormation to deploy a private Quilt instance in your AWS account.

 Quilt is a data collaboration platform.
 A Quilt _instance_ is a private hub that runs in your virtual private cloud (VPC).
-Each instance consists of a password-protected web catalog on your domain, back end services, a secure server to manage user identities, and a Python API.
+Each instance consists of a password-protected web catalog on your domain, backend services, a secure server to manage user identities, and a Python API.

-### Pre-requisites
+The following instructions use AWS CloudFormation to deploy a private Quilt instance in your AWS account.

+## Before you install Quilt

+You will need the following:

 1. **An AWS account**